Chiflow.com

 6. Zhou Yuan Long

 Zhou Yuan Long, who drew the now mass produced drawings of Chen Fake and his own teacher, Chen Zhaokwei, was also a skilled Chen stylist.
-Zhou made quite a splash when he was sponsored to visit San Francisco in the 1980's, and was photographed tossing his sponsor around Spreckles Lake in Golden Gate Park.
-His sponsor, trying to fend off embarrassment at one point, even tried to grab Zhou's silk suit at one point and twist the fabric around in an attempt to control him.
+While he wasn't as dynamic as Feng (he was light though) he emphasized combining dynamics and softness.
+Zhou made quite a splash when he was sponsored to visit San Francisco in the 1980's.
+While there his sponsor, who practices at Spreckles Lake in Golden Gate Park, tried to "get" Zhou.
+At one point, trying to fend off embarrassment, the sponsor grabbed Zhou's silk suit and twisted the fabric tightly in an attempt to control him.
 Zhou used the "shaking off" energy which Chen style is famous for to send his sponsor reeling.
-Luckily Japanese reporters were on hand to both catch and capture the event that particular day.
-His daughter, Zhou Pei Feng, coauthored one of the most popular books on the Chen Style Sword with a top student of Chen Fake, Tian Xiuchen.
-She now resides and teaches in Japan.
+Luckily local Japanese reporters were on hand to both photograph and report the event that particular day.

 zhou yuan long